Tuvan People's Republic

-The Tuvan People's Republic or TPR; known as the Tannu Tuva People's Republic until 1926, was a partially recognized state that existed between 1921 and 1944.
-It was formally a socialist republic and de facto a Soviet puppet state.
-The TPR was located in Tuva, covering the same territory, north-west of Mongolia, as was the previous 1914–1921 Tuvan protectorate (Uryankhay Krai) of the former Russian Empire, and is now the Tuva Republic, an administrative part of Russia.
+The Tuvan People's Republic (TPR), known simply as Tuva, was a partially recognized socialist republic that existed between 1921 and 1944 in North Asia.
+It was located in the same territory as the former Imperial Russian protectorate of Uriankhai Krai, northwest of Mongolia, and now corresponds to the Republic of Tuva, a republic of Russia.

-The former Soviet Union and the Mongolian People's Republic were the only foreign governments to formally recognize the independence of the Tuvan state during its existence, in 1924 and 1926, respectively.
+The Soviet Union and Mongolia were the only countries to formally recognize it during its existence, in 1924 and 1926 respectively.
 After a period of increased Soviet influence, in October 1944, the polity was absorbed into the Russian SFSR (the largest constituent republic of the Soviet Union) at the request of the Tuvan parliament, ending 23 years of independence.